-- 3.42.
-A key feature of the Pembrokeshire seascape is the feeling of remoteness, wildness and tranquillity in many parts of the coast.
-This is particularly apparent on the cliffs on the north coast between Cemmaes Head and Newport Bay, the coast around Strumble Head and St David's Head and the Castlemartin peninsula.
-These are mostly accessible via the coast path along the cliff tops although the rocky shores are often inaccessible.
-Castlemartin has restricted access due to MOD use which also disturbs tranquillity while in use.
-The islands can be more remote and some are inaccessible, such as Skokholm.
-Only small numbers access Skomer and Ramsey Island and these feel particularly wild with their low intensity management and semi-natural vegetation.
+Interim Supplementary Planning Guidance Local Development Plan 2 for the Pembrokeshire Coast National Park intensity management and semi-natural vegetation.
 Caldey Island has enforced tranquillity with the monastery and controlled visits.
-Of course the most remote areas are offshore where a few in boats, cruising, fishing or diving can feel like they are getting away from it all. - 3.43.
+Of course the most remote areas are offshore where a few in boats, cruising, fishing or diving can feel like they are getting away from it all.

+- 3.43.
 The busiest parts of the coast include Tenby, Saundersfoot and other coastal settlements to the south east and also honeypots such as Whitesands Bay and Broadhaven.
 These are the parts of the coast which children experience [and probably like] most.
 The beach is the focus of activity and visitors, young and old, can experience the sand between their toes, the coolness and movement of the water, the sound of waves crashing on the beach, the smell of the salt air and the wind in their hair.
 These are different experiences from our normal day to day lives and can give a feeling of refreshment and renewal.
-Evocative holiday experiences can stay with people for the rest of their lives and draw them back to the coast and the sea again and again to 'refresh their batteries'. - 3.44.
-The Pembrokeshire coast and islands have a strong sense of place contributed to by both the natural splendour of the indented rocky coastline and islands and the mark of man such as peninsula forts eg Castell Coch, religious sites eg St Govan's Chapel and deserted workings eg Porthgain or Abereiddy.
+Evocative holiday experiences can stay with people for the rest of their lives and draw them back to the coast and the sea again and again to 'recharge their batteries'. - 3.44.
+The Pembrokeshire coast and islands have a strong sense of place contributed to by both the natural splendour of the indented rocky coastline and islands and the mark of human activity such as peninsula forts e.g. Castell Coch, religious sites e.g. St Govan's Chapel and deserted workings e.g. Porthgain or Abereiddy.

-St Govans Chapel
+St Govan's Chapel